BlockchainCommons/SmartCustodyBook/manuscript/01-scenario.md

 ##### User Error

 _An operator mistake leading to loss._ “I’m that niggling mistake that wouldn’t be a major problem in most financial situations.
 I want you to make a typo or to use the wrong address, so that you don’t get your money or send it to the wrong place.
 I want you to lose your keys, so that you can’t recover your funds.
 I am all the anxieties you have about Bitcoin made real.”

-{pagebreak}

-{id: author-bios}
-## Author Bios

-**_Christopher Allen_** is an entrepreneur and technologist who specializes in collaboration, security, and trust.
-He worked with Netscape to develop SSL and co-authored the IETF TLS internet draft that is now at the heart of secure commerce on the World Wide Web.
-More recently, he was Principal Architect at Blockstream, where he led blockchain standards efforts.
-Christopher is today co-chair of the W3C Credentials CG working on standards for decentralized identity and founder of Blockchain Commons.
-He also founded and facilitates the semi-annual Rebooting the Web of Trust design workshops, which have generated over 40 collaborative white papers about the next generation of internet privacy, security, and identity software.

-**_Shannon Appelcline_** is a technical writer with expertise in blockchain, cryptocurrency, and digital identity who specializes in making technical concepts accessible.
-He has regularly written for Bitmark, Blockchain Commons, Blockstream, and Certicom, and his work has made the front page of Hackernoon.
-He is also the editor-in-chief for Rebooting the Web of Trust.
-In the non-technical sector, Shannon wrote a four-book history of the roleplaying field, _Designers & Dragons_, and recently co-authored _Meeples Together_, a study of cooperative game design, with Christopher.

-**_Bryan Bishop_** is a Bitcoin Core contributor and independent technology consultant.
-Bryan previously spent 4 years at LedgerX, the first CFTC- regulated bitcoin options exchange and clearinghouse.
-At LedgerX, he implemented an industry leading solution for the secure storage of digital assets and cryptographic keys protecting many millions of dollars.
-Bryan's background began in software, especially in web application development at various startups.
-Separately in his biotech activities, he co-founded the "Culture Shock" open-source electroporator project.
-Additionally, he serves on the technology working group and intellectual property working group for Genome Project-Write, an organization tasked with reducing the costs of human genome synthesis by 1000x within 10 years.

 [^1]: These items should ideally be sent to your work address or to a UPS or FedEx store for pickup, not a home address, so as not to correlate your Bitcoin holdings and your real name.